Applications for Art Dubai Modern 2017 are now closed. Art Dubai Modern 2018 applications will open in May. Exhibitor lists are announced in November.

 To view the full gallery list for Art Dubai 2019 click here.

 Should you have any questions please email Genna Daya, firstname.lastname@example.org

 All applications are reviewed by the Advisory Committee, comprising curators and historians with a particular interest in modernist practices of the Middle East, Africa and Asia.
-Galleries were asked to submit proposals for exhibitions by artists whose work has proven highly influential during the twentieth century and on later generations of artists.

 Dr Iftikhar Dadi

 An associate professor in Cornell University’s Department of History of Art, co-director of the Institute for Comparative Modernities, and director of the South Asia Program.
 Dadi is the author of Modernism and the Art of Muslim South Asia and co-edited Lines of Control: Partition as a Productive Space; and Unpacking Europe: Towards a Critical Reading.
 He serves on the editorial advisory boards of the journals Bio-Scope: South Asian Screen Studies; Archives of Asian Art and Art Journal (2007-2011), and is advisor to the Hong Kong based Asia Art Archive.